 Our Sustainable living Lifestyle by Mat Redsell

-Providing for your daily needs with things and food created by your own land and animals.
+Self-Sufficiency is Providing for your daily needs with things and food created by your own land and animals.
 Being debt-free which allows for every bit of your energy and resources to go toward your land and family.
 Having enough land to support you and your animals' needs.

 Many people are attracted by the thought of a sustainable lifestyle but the reality is sometimes over whelming.
 The tools and life skills need are something that takes years to develop.
 Maintaining the systems is a full time occupation but the rewards are terrific!

 Having everything within your control is awesome since everything we need is here at the farm.
+This is not to say that everything gets done as there is always more work than the two of us can accomplish.

 On the other side there are some considerations one must consider with this lifestyle.

 There is not a lot of money in this lifestyle unless one grows the oil and flour business which at this point looks very promising as we usually have too many orders for our products.
+But as we age we may not be able to keep up the work schedule.

 There is always many things to do but the exercise gives you a healthy body.